kfjatuch/bootoption/README.md

 #### Create the boot option in NVRAM and add it to the boot order

 ```
-sudo bootoption --create -l "/Volumes/EFI/shell.efi" -L "EFI Shell"
+sudo bootoption set -l "/Volumes/EFI/shell.efi" -L "EFI Shell"
 ```

-The --create option requires working hardware NVRAM - for instance, emulated NVRAM will not work, and the Clover RC scripts do not currently save the relevant data.
+Set requires working hardware NVRAM - for instance, emulated NVRAM will not work, and the Clover RC scripts do not currently save the relevant data.

 ## License